 Gill, a trustee at the school, spearheaded a campaign to fund an $8 million-plus stadium solely through charitable donations, including his own.

-A groundbreaking ceremony covered by Westminster Patch was held Feb.
+covered by Westminster Patch was held Feb.
 3 where the new Kenneth R. Gill Stadium is being built.
 When complete, the campus will boast a two-story brick and concrete multipurpose stadium with a new entrance and roadway on West Main Street and a pedestrian walkway, according to a news announcement.